CrypticDG/DjangoCareerShiftersWebsite/README.md

 #### choco install sphinx
 #### pip install -U sphinx
 #### py -m pip install sphinx-rtd-theme
+## Sphinx theme is not working, it uses alabaster as deafault because theme is unsupoorted with new version of Sphinx

 ### 3. Installation (Below is using powershell terminal, command prompt differs a little bit)